St. John’s College of Liberal Arts and Sciences Faculty Positions

 Application Process

-In compliance with NYC’s Pay Transparency Act, the annual range for this position is $70,000 - $75,000.
+In compliance with NYC’s Pay Transparency Act, the annual salary range for this position is $70,000 - $75,000.
 St. John’s University considers factors such as (but not limited to) scope and responsibilities of the position, candidate’s work experience, education/training, key skills, internal peer equity, as well as market and organizational considerations when extending an offer.

 The Institution